75 Must Know Nautical Terms

 43. Knot

-In a nautical context, knot is used to refer not only to the loop made to secure lines or ropes.
+In a nautical context, knot refers not only to the loop made to secure lines or ropes.
 The knot is a speed unit equal to one nautical mile per hour.

 44. Lazyjack

-The lazyjack is a system of lines that connects a boat’s mast to its boom.
-This system is intended to smoothen the retraction of the sails.
+The lazy jack is a system of lines connecting a boat’s mast to its boom.
+It is intended to smooth the sails’ retraction.

 45. Leeward

-The leeward is the side of the boat furthest from where the wind is blowing.
+The leeward is the side of the boat furthest from where the wind blows.
 When the boat is heeling, the leeward is always the low side of the boat.

 46. Line

 The term lines is used as an alternative to the term ropes.
-Line is considered the correct term for the majority of ropes or cords on a vessel.
+The line is considered the correct term for most ropes or cords on a vessel.
 Lines always have a more specific name that indicates their use.

 47. LOA